本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 This also relates to the idea that no one can be an expert in every field.
 Team work and effective delegation of tasks becomes crucial to achieve great things.

 Similar principles applies to Large Language Models (LLMs).
-Instead of prompting a single LLM to handle a complex task, we can combine multiple LLMs or AI Agents
+Instead of prompting a single LLM to handle a complex task, we can combine multiple LLMs or AI Agents , each one specializing in a specific area.

 This strategy can lead to a more robust system with higher-quality results.